hashicorp/consul-template/README.md

     # When watching a resource, if the resource is fetched before that amount
     # of time, do not try to fetch the resource again until this timeout occurs.
-    # Setting this value to 30 minute, means you will never be notified of changes
+    # Setting this value to 10 seconds means you will never be notified of changes
-    # faster than every 30 seconds between 2 updates.
+    # faster than every 10 seconds between 2 updates.
-    min_delay_between_updates = "30s"
+    min_delay_between_updates = "10s"
   }
   # This controls the retry behavior when an error is returned from Consul.
   # Consul Template is highly fault tolerant, meaning it does not exit in the